Minaaa01/Minaaa01.github.io/_pages/about.md

 Hello and welcome to my humble Portfolio.

 My name is Mina Tawfik and i am passionate about data analysis , Problem solving and building differents dasboards and charts ,
-I have completed to many courses that taking different topics about data analysis like statistics ,Excels, Python ,SQL and database.
+I have completed to many courses that taking different topics about data analysis like statistics ,Excels, Python , SQL and database.

 I also like to work on various projects and business problems of different industries, You can find all my projects [Here](https://minaaa01.github.io/projects/).